NEU-ABLE-LAB/rclone_matlab/readme.md

 # rclone Matlab wrapper
-This Matlab class serves as a wrapper to the command line tool [Rclone](https://rclone.org/).
+This Matlab function serves as a wrapper to the command line tool [Rclone](https://rclone.org/).
 Rclone is a command line program to sync files and directories to and from local storage and cloud storage.

 Rclone and this wrapper are particularly useful in Matlab for working with large datasets of files stored or backed-up in the cloud.